 Working With an IRS Representative on Hardship Status

 If you have been working with an IRS representative, you can ask the IRS to mark “status 53” on your file or ask for currently not collectible status.
 Status 53 means the collector or IRS representative has filed Form 53 (Report of Currently Not Collectible Taxes).
 The IRS files this form internally.
-Consequently, the IRS may require you to share more information or complete more documents such as a Form 433-A, Form 433-F, or 433-B. However, in some cases, if a collector knows your situation well, they may be willing to do this for you.
+Consequently, the IRS may require you to share more information or complete more documents such as Form 433-A, Form 433-F, or 433-B. However, in some cases, if a collector knows your situation well, they may be willing to do this for you.

 Applying for Currently Not Collectible Status

 Usually, to get uncollectible status, individuals need to complete Form 433-F (Collection Information Statement for Wage Earners and Self-Employed Individuals), and businesses need to complete Form 433-B (Collection Information Statement for Businesses).
 In some cases, the IRS may request Form 433-A (Collection Information Statement).
 It is a more extended version of Form 433-F. In some instances, if the taxpayer owes less than $10,000, the IRS may not request the taxpayer complete a Collection Information Statement.
-Generally, the taxpayer in these cases, is disabled, incarcerated, has limited or no sources of income.
+Generally, the taxpayer in these cases, is disabled, incarcerated, and has limited or no sources of income.

 These forms request incredibly detailed information about your financial situation.
 The IRS uses this information to determine your collection potential.
 In other words, the IRS decides if you can afford to pay them based on the financial information you provide to them using Form(s) 433.
 The IRS uses Collection Financial Standards to assess how much you can pay them each month.
 To read more details about Collection Financial Standards.